Rosuav/StilleBot/Notes.md

   if you go online again [unimpl]
 * Dynamic channel point costs reset every time the stream goes on/offline, without delay
-* The definition of "raided this stream" for art share permission resets when the stream goes ONline and will be retained until then (so if you raid now, you have raider perms so long as the stream is down).
-TODO: Use the 30-min delay semantics; there's no documented definition here, just a loose "this stream" description.
+* The definition of "raided this stream" for art share permission uses the stream-reset signal.